Automattic/git-conceal/README.md

 ```

 > [!IMPORTANT]
 > Make sure `.gitattributes` itself is NOT encrypted!
-If needed, you can explicitly exclude it:
+If needed, you can explicitly exclude it adding this line to it:

 ```
+# Exclude .gitattributes itself from encryption
 .gitattributes !filter !diff
 ```